stevehoover/warp-v/README.md

 ### CI

 <a href="https://travis-ci.com/" target="_blank">Travis-CI</a> is used for continuous integration testing: <a href="https://travis-ci.com/stevehoover/warp-v" target="_blank">WARP-V Travis CI</a>.
 CI runs formal verification tests.

-**`pre-commit`**: Currently, SandPiper is not available for public download due to export restrictions, so it cannot be available in the CI environment.
-SV sources must be pre-built and included in the repository.
-Run the `pre-commit` script to run sandpiper locally.
-This will also configure your local repo to run `pre-commit` as a pre-commit hook in the future.

 **CI Environment**: CI uses the `formal/make_env.sh` script to built the necessary tools from source.
 The result of this build is cached between builds (per branch) using a <a href="https://docs.travis-ci.com/user/caching" target="_blank">caching feature of Travis-CI</a>.
 Caching is applied blindly, without regard to the availability of newer sources.
 CI scripts will check the latest sources against the ones from the cache and report differences near the end of the log.
 The cache can be cleared manually from the build page.
 Look under "More options" (upper-right).